alexdlaird/hookee/docs/index.rst

 Customizing the Response
 ========================

-If we don't want to bother with building our own plugins, the response from ``/webhook`` and be customized right from the command line with the ``--response`` arg.
+If we don't want to bother with building our own plugins, the response from ``/webhook`` can be customized right from the command line with the ``--response`` arg.

 .. code-block:: sh